First Horizon Park: Single-game attendance

 Bold indicates the winner of each game.

 Season attendance

 The Sounds are members of the 20-team International League.
-The 2022 season consisted of 75 scheduled home games, while there were 65 scheduled in 2021.
+Since 2022, their seasons have consisted of 75 scheduled home games, while there were 65 scheduled in 2021.
 Nashville previously competed in the 16-team Pacific Coast League from 2015 to 2020.
 Their seasons consisted of 72 scheduled home games in 2015 and 2016, 71 games in 2017, and 70 games from 2018 to 2020.

 Popular culture

 The ballpark has been featured in two music videos.
 Cole Swindell's "Middle of a Memory" (2016) includes shots of Swindell in the audience watching a Nashville Sounds game as well as footage of the game and an appearance by the team's mascot, Booster.
 Former Sounds pitcher Barry Zito's music video for "That Sound" (2017), which is about Sounds games, is composed almost entirely of footage of Nashville's games, players, and fans shot at the stadium during the 2016 season.
 Portions of the music video for Zito's "Ballpark Kids" (2020) were also filmed at the stadium.

 Trisha Yearwood filmed scenes for the "Tailgaiting" episode of Food Network's Trisha's Southern Kitchen at the ballpark on May 31, 2016.
 The August 5, 2017, episode of CMT Hot 20 Countdown was filmed at the stadium on July 25 and included performances by country musicians Michael Ray and Chris Lane from before that day's game.
 Segments for a series of season 36 (2018–2019) episodes of Wheel of Fortune, including host Pat Sajak throwing out the first pitch, were shot at the ballpark on May 4, 2018.